 The crew must report to the stop point, indicated by a red “STOP” sign, to have their stage time entered on the time card (hour, minute, second, and tenth of a second).

-If it is not possible to record the stage time, a marshall may sign or stamp the crew’s time card and the time(s) will be entered at the next available opportunity.
+If it is not possible to record the stage time, a marshal may sign or stamp the crew’s time card and the time(s) will be entered at the next available opportunity.

 Exclusion: Crews are bound, under the pain of exclusion, to check in at all control points in the correct sequence and in the direction of the rally route.
 It is also prohibited to re-enter the control area.